 Welcome to another simple #Excel macro in my #MacroMonday blog series.
-Today I want to show you how to write a really simple Excel macro that will list all worksheets in an Excel workbook.
-This is a great time saver and is very useful if you have a workbook but unsure how many worksheets you have in it, and what they are named.
+Today I want to show you how to write a simple Excel macro that will list all Excel worksheets in a workbook.
+This macro is a great time saver and valuable if you have a workbook but are unsure how many worksheets you have in it and what they are named.
 This macro will list all Visible, Hidden and Very Hidden worksheets in an Excel workbook.

 Worksheet Visible Property.

-Before we get into writing our simple bit of VBA code, let’s take a quick look and briefly clarify the different options available when it comes to worksheet visibility.
+Before we get into writing our simple bit of VBA code, let’s take a quick look and briefly clarify the different options available for worksheet visibility.
 Worksheets can have one of three visible properties.

 - Visible.
-This is the default and if you can see a worksheet then its kind of obvious but it is set to visible.
+This property is the default, and if you can see a worksheet, then the property is visible.

 - Very Hidden.
 This property of Very Hidden means that the worksheet cannot be seen to e available to Unhide in the usual pop up menu in the Excel interface.
-In order to see these worksheets again or set to worksheet property to Very Hidden, the user must use the VB Editor.
+To see these worksheets again or set to worksheet property to Very Hidden, the user must use the VB Editor.
 I have included a brief explanation of how to do this below.

-This now allows you to see the worksheets that are in your Excel workbook.
-In order to change the status of a worksheet to very hidden, follow the simple steps below.
+The worksheets in your Excel workbook are now visible.
+To change the status of a worksheet to very hidden, follow the simple steps below.

 - Select the worksheet to hide.